sourcegraph/httpfstream/README.md

-httpstream
+httpfstream
 ==========

-httpstream provides HTTP handlers for simultaneous streaming uploads and downloads of objects, as well as persistence and a standalone server.
+httpfstream provides HTTP handlers for simultaneous streaming uploads and downloads of files, as well as persistence and a standalone server.